-The subsurface soils (Layer 1) will be highly susceptible to sloughing if allowed to dry significantly or stand vertically.
-Precautions should be observed in the field to avoid problems associated with caving.
+The subsurface soils (Layer 1), extending to an average calculated depth of 3.4 feet, will be highly susceptible to sloughing.
+As such, we recommend that appropriate measures be incorporated into the final design and construction to avoid mishaps associated with caving.

+Excavations greater than 4.0 feet should be sloped or braced as required to provide personnel safety and satisfy local safety code regulations.
 Temporary construction slopes should be designed and excavated in strict compliance with the rules and regulations of the Federal Register, Volume 54, No. 209 (October 1989), the United States Department of Labor, Occupational Safety and Health Administration (OSHA), 29 CFR, Part 1926.
-This document was prepared to better insure the safety of workers entering trenches or excavations, and requires that all excavations conform to new OSHA guidelines.
+This document was prepared to better insure the safety of workers entering trenches or excavations and requires that all excavations conform to new OSHA guidelines.
 The contractor is solely responsible for protecting excavations by shoring, sloping, benching or other means as required to maintain stability of both the excavation sides and bottom.
 Vann Engineering, Inc. does not assume any responsibility for construction site safety or the activities of the contractor.

-5.2 Cut Slope Stability
+5.2 Cut Slope Stability for Newly Constructed Cuts (Not the Existing Rock Slope)